Withdrawal Protection

 **UI behavior note**

-• During withdrawal submission, the request is not submitted until the verification step is completed successfully
+* During withdrawal initiation, the withdrawal flow cannot proceed until the verification step is completed successfully